MightyJoeW/getScriptOrDieTryin/content/blog/Is-Math-Needed-For-Web-Development/index.md

 CSS can do much more than changing colors and positioning.
 CSS can do animations, transitions, and even calculations.

 You can dive deeply into CSS and find useful cases where math is required.
-However, much of your CSS will free of any math calculations.
+However, much of your CSS will be free of any math calculations.

 The most common math in CSS is determining the size of an element using pixels (i.e. `height: 50px`) or percentages (i.e. `width: 50%`).